Acts19quiz/cq3gzd/README.md

 ## Trademark information

-Chex&#8482; and Chex Quest&#8482; are trademarks of General Mills, Inc. Chex Quest 3 cannot be bought or sold under any circumstances unless under authority of General Mills, Inc.
+Chex&#8482; and Chex Quest&#8482; are trademarks of General Mills, Inc. Chex Quest 3 cannot be bought or sold under any circumstances.